 The more you’re able to help someone – the more likely they are to look out for you and send opportunities or new contacts your way.

 Building long-term relationships are essential – and networking with a selfish intent will not help you build long-term relationships.

 Learn more here: How to make connections in the music industry

-You can have 10 million views on YouTube, 5 million Soundcloud plays, and a combined 2 million followers on Twitter and Instagram – but if you can’t sell out a live show or move your merchandise – you’re not a successful artist – regardless of what your stats say.
+You can have 10+ million views on YouTube, 5+ million Soundcloud plays, and a combined 2+ million followers on Twitter and Instagram – but if you can’t sell tickets to a live show or move your merchandise, you’re not a successful artist – regardless of what your stats say.

-However, if you focus on building a fan base for your music that consists of real people that genuinely like and support you – you’ll be able to consistently get views, downloads, and song plays – while being able to sell out shows and build a sustainable career.
+However, if you focus on building a fan base for your music career that consists of real people that genuinely like and support you – you’ll be able to consistently get views, downloads, and song plays – while being able to sell-out shows and build a sustainable career.

 By signing up and joining our community, you’ll get free music promotion tips, strategies, and education that will help you become a successful artist sent straight to your email.